nengo/nengo-fpga/docs/examples.rst

 start location; and change the world map.

-If you do not see instructions for key presses then this feature is currently not available with your installed version of Nengo GUI.
+If you do not see instructions for key presses then this feature is currently not available with your installed version of NengoGUI.